vellak8081/PicoFan/README.md

 # Features
 - 6 to 8 PWM fan control channels
-- 4 to 8 tachometer/flow meter channels
+- 4 tachometer/flow meter channels without additional hardware, or up to 8 tachometer channels with an additional mux
-- support for up to 2 thermistors for sensing air or liquid temperature
+- support for up to 2 thermistors without additional hardware, or up to 8 thermistors with an additional mux
-- fully configurable channel naming
+- fully configurable fan and thermistor channel naming
 - fully configurable fan speed curves based on thermistor readings
 - fully independant from the host system
+- interactive interface for listing current state
 - easily reprogrammable - arguably, that's more a feature of CircuitPython though

 A controller like this is mostly intended for custom or semi-custom open loop water cooling setups, but with very thin thermistors or some host side scripting this could easily be configured to control fan speeds on air cooled systems or systems with AIO liquid coolers.